ceynri/ceynri.cn/README.md

 # ceynri.cn

-> The new version personal website is Work-In-Progress. 🐟
+> The new version personal website is still Work In Progress. 🐟
 >
 > You can visit <https://ceynri.cn/> to experience preview version.